i5hi/helpers/vault.md

 What we end up with in the application is something like this:

 ```
+# Calling vault like you would call any other HTTP API with request

 const options = {
   url: 'http://127.0.0.1:8200/v1/msec/data',
   method: 'GET',